dkxiaohei/dksh/README.md

 This repository is inspired by [Yash: Yet another shell](https://www.samiam.org/software/yash.html)

+'dksh' is a rudimentary shell which supports common Linux commands such as 'grep', 'ls', 'cat', 'wc' and so on.

+Till now, it has 23 built-in commands (and the number is still going up).

+The goal of this project is to show the basics of Linux system programming.

+Hopefully, 'dksh' will grow into a possible substitution for Bash.

 ### dksh commands:

     1. ls (-a -d -i -l | -adil)